johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

   * the power mode key (top right below "delete") works as expected in Fedora -- this may be distro / desktop dependent
   * the audio settings key on the right can be used / remapped out-of-the-box (keycode 149 "KEY_PROG2")
   * several other keys emit keycode 240 "KEY_UNKNOWN" ("mode" key Fn+F9, Fn+F11, and the eyeball & hollow star on the bottom right)
-    * these can only partially be used, see "Key Remapping" below
+    * these can only partially be used (see "Key Remapping" below), and they likely overlap with each other, so you cannot map different functions to each special key independently.
+(Currently, in Fedora 42 / 6.14.9, `FnF9(mode), FnF11(screens), hollow star` are grouped together, and `eyeball, S-star` are grouped together.
+This may change over time, across distros, and/or across kernels)
   * all other keys work as expected

 ❌ Not working: